 |Problems in Political Science 3|

-MCOM 2366 satisfies the Core Curriculum requirement for Component Area IX (Component Area Option).
+MCOM 2366 satisfies the Core Curriculum requirement for Component Area V (Component Area Option).

-This course's prerequisite of MCOM 2366 is included in the Film Studies minor curriculum.
-Students with this minor are exempted from the additional prerequisite of 6 semester credit hours of additional MCOM courses.
+This course's prerequisite of MCOM 2366 is included in the Film Studies minor core curriculum.

 Course has prerequisite that may require additional semester credit hours or instructor approval.

 The minor program requires 18 semester credit hours.

 All students declaring a major or minor in Mass Communication or Ag/Com are required to receive a grade of C or better in all MCOM courses.

 All students who choose to declare a major or minor in Mass Communication or Ag/Com will be required to pass the Pearson Grammar Competency Lab with a score of 80 percent or better before they will be allowed to register for 3000 or 4000-level courses in MCOM, MCFL, MCJR, MCPA, or MCPD.
 Please, visit the Grammar Module for additional information.